Learn how you can give the best to those who need it most.

 What does the selection process look like?

-How can I prepare for the phone call and final interview?
+How an I prepare for the phone call and final interview?

 Where is The Literacy Lab located?

-Where would I serve?
+Where should I serve?
 Do I get to choose where I’m placed?
 How will my school placement be determined?

 Tutors apply for and are placed in the region in which they prefer to serve.
 You may be placed anywhere within that region, though we do take transportation and school/tutor personality into consideration when determining school placements.
-If you have any particular considerations you would like us to know about (you already have a relationship with a particular school in your region, for example), let us know during the interview!
+If you have any particular considerations you would like us to know about (you already have a relationship with a particular school in your region, for example), let us know during the introductory phone interview or the final interview!

 Is housing or a relocation stipend provided to tutors moving from out of town?